OS-Sketch/www.os-sketch.com/docs/operating-systems/course-tools.md

 `python –version`

-If the output says python 3.10 you are all set.
+If the output says `Python 3.10` you are all set.

 If the output says you have a different version type this command: